chenqinghe/gin-autorouter/readme.md

 gin-autorouter is a middleware which could automatic mapping request url to a handler method.

 ## Api
-the project have two main functions:
+the project have four main functions:

+* AutoRoute
+* RouteAny
-* AutoRouter
+* REST
-* RouterAny
+* RESTAny

 ## Basic Uage